-Don’t entertain distraction
+Time management strategies – Don’t entertain distraction

-Taking breaks throughout the day isn’t a bad thing though.
+Look, taking breaks throughout the day isn’t a bad thing.
 In fact, it’s great!

 These little distractions end up taking huge chunks out of your day!

-Learn to say ‘No’
+Time management strategies – Learn to say no

-Saying ‘yes’ is fun.
+Saying yes is fun.
 It opens you up to new people, places, and experiences.
 It also opens you up to doing other peoples work for them.

-Knowing when to say ‘yes’ and when to say ‘no’ is critical to better managing your time.
+Knowing when to say yes and when to say no is critical to better managing your time.
 After all, your time is a limited resource.